 One of the significant contributions of ecological economics is the principle of a steady-state economy (5).
 The conventional economic models frequently anticipate continuous economic expansion, which can result in resource depletion and environmental deterioration.
 However, ecological economics argues for a steady-state economy, in which the capacity of economic activities is constrained by the environment’s ability to sustain them (Booth, 2006).
 Thus, this approach proposes the importance of balancing production and consumption to perceive ecological integrity.

 The concept of ‘limits to growth’ (6) given by the Club of Rome in 1972 is often cited by ecological economists as a foundational principle for arguing that economic decision-making must recognise and respect environmental boundaries (Ekins, 1993).
-The report on ‘limits to growth’ concluded that if the existing pattern of population growth, industrialization, and resource depletion persisted, serious ecological and economic consequences would be faced globally.
-Inclusive wealth is another concept popularised in the stream of ecological economics, which goes beyond conventional economic measures like GDP and incorporates both natural and human capital (Polasky, et al., 2015).
+The report on ‘Limits to Growth’ concluded that if the existing pattern of population growth, industrialization, and resource depletion persisted, serious ecological and economic consequences would be faced globally.
+Inclusive wealth is another concept popularised in the stream of ecological economics, which goes beyond conventional economic measures like GDP and incorporates both natural and human capital (Polasky et al., 2015).
 In this regard, they argue for a holistic approach to economic decision-making that takes into account not just traditional economic variables but also environmental and social well-being.
 Thus, this approach aids in determining the long-term economic health of any nation.

-The relevance of natural capital, including earth resources and ecosystems, for human well-being is emphasised in ecological economics (Gómez-Baggethun and De Groot, 2010).
+The relevance of natural capital, including earth resources and ecosystems, for human well-being is emphasised in ecological economics (Gómez-Baggethun & De Groot, 2010).
 It places elevated importance on ecological services such as clean water, pollination, and climate management to make explicit the contributions of nature to the economy.
-Although ecological economics provides an insight into the nexus between economic systems and the environment, it has its own limits owing to its complexity and ambiguity.
+Although ecological economics provides an insight into the nexus between economic systems and the environment, it has its limits owing to its complexity and ambiguity.
 It has issues capturing the numerous and often intangible qualities connected with environmental resources, such as cultural importance or biodiversity.
-It can be difficult to incorporate ecological economic ideas into conventional policy and decision-making procedures, as policymakers may give priority to short-term economic goals over long-term environmental sustainability.
-It is difficult to achieve equity in the global environmental concerns that need to be addressed, and ecological economics has to confront the dynamics of privilege and power that are rooted in political and economic structures.
+It can be challenging to incorporate ecological economic ideas into conventional policy and decision-making procedures, as policymakers may prioritize short-term economic goals over long-term environmental sustainability.
+It is not easy to achieve equity in the global environmental concerns that need to be addressed, and ecological economics has to confront the dynamics of privilege and power that are rooted in political and economic structures.

 Institutional Economics and Environmental Sustainability

 The study of how institutions, such as laws, regulations, and governance systems, affect economic behaviours and outcomes is known as institutional economics (Eggertsson, 1990).
 The role of institutional economics in resolving environmental challenges and establishing the paradigm for sustainable development is crucial.
 Institutional economics plays a vital role in establishing incentives that move economic agents towards sustainable practices and environmental goals.
-In order to reduce exchange externalities and encourage sustainable use of resources, it facilitates defining property rights as well as the establishment of legislative frameworks and regulatory bodies.
-To internalise environmental externalities in policy and encourage business entities and people to mitigate their environmental impact, institutional economics also favours the use of market-based instruments such as cap-and-trade systems and pollution levies (MacKenzie and Ohndorf, 2012).
+In order to reduce externalities from resource exchange and encourage sustainable use of resources, it facilitates defining property rights as well as the establishment of legislative frameworks and regulatory bodies.
+To internalise environmental externalities in policy and encourage business entities and people to mitigate their environmental impact, institutional economics also favours the use of market-based instruments such as cap-and-trade systems and pollution levies (MacKenzie & Ohndorf, 2012).